How to contact us if you have hearing or speech difficulties

 This service is free apart from your normal internet connection.
 Calls can be made using:

-- the National Relay Service and entering 1300 947 820 as the number you wish to call
+- the and entering as the number you wish to call

-- instant through either Windows Live Messenger (formerly known as MSN) or AOL (AIM)
+- through either Windows Live Messenger (formerly known as MSN) or AOL (AIM)

 Your call is answered by a relay officer.
 This relay officer will contact us on your behalf.
 If you can’t speak, the relay officer can become ‘your voice’ and read out your conversation.
 If you’re unable to hear, the relay officer can listen to the response from us and type it back for you to read.